 Professor Nicholas Wilson

-- Position: Professor of Credit Management
+- Position: Professor of Credit Risk and Finance, Head of Accounting & Finance

 - Areas of expertise: FinTech; Credit Analytics and Scoring; Financial Distress and Corporate Failure; Private Equity and Venture Capital; Portfolio Firm Targets and Performance; Corporate Performance; SME Finance